 The plaintiff, a woman in her 60’s, went to a Virginia hospital for surgical care.
 She was accidently left on a bed pan and nursing staff realized she had developed a Stage III pressure ulcer on her sacrum.
 Plaintiff alleged the hospital was negligent for failing to turn, provide pressure and leaving her on the bed pan.
 She required additional wound care, home health care and therapy for months.

-The case settled months before trial was scheduled in 2011.
+The case settled months before trial.